Fearless Fire Company

 Section 6.
 The Board of Governors shall hold its regular meetings on the second (2nd) and last Monday of each month.

 Section 7.
-The Board of Governors shall make a detailed financial report to the Company at each monthly meeting.
+It is mandatory that The Board of Governors shall make a detailed financial report to the Company at each monthly meeting.
 This report is to be a detailed accounting of business transacted in the social rooms during the preceding month.

 Section 8.
 No member of the Board of Governors shall be employed as a full time employee of the Company.
-Full time constitutes a 40 hour week average over a 6 month period.
+Full time constitutes a forty (40) hour week averaged over a (6) six- month period.

 Section 9.
 A quorum of five (5) elected officials is required to transact all binding policies or non-budget dispersal of funds.

 Section 10.
 The President of the Board of Governors may call a special meeting of the Board whenever necessary.

 Section 12.
 The Board of Governors shall be the investigating Committee for applicants for all Memberships.

 Section 13.
 The Board of Governors will assume supervision of all social operations of the Fearless Fire Company.
 They will maintain the highest standards possible.

 Section 14.
 The Board of Governors will be responsible to hire all personnel under its jurisdiction.
 All employees must be approved by a majority vote.

 Section 15.
 The bartender’s schedule shall be set up by the Bar Manager.
 Each bartender is to receive a copy of the schedule, and one is posted at the time clock.
 Event bartenders shall be scheduled using a rotating system so as to share the work among all employees.
 The schedule is to be made monthly and posted at the time clock.

 Section 16.
 The Board of Governors shall have the authority to suspend, with the intent to discharge any employee under its jurisdiction whom it feels is not performing his/her duties satisfactorily, or if they are continually short in the cash register.
 In such cases, an employee shall be subject to immediate dismissal.